Static HTML sites with Markdown and Metalsmith

 .build(function (err) { if(err) console.log(err) })

-In you are familiar with NodeJS applications, this file doesn’t look very complex.
 First, we retrieve all the required modules.
 Then we are registering partials for Handlebars templates.
-This allows us to keep shared header and footer for all pages.
+This allows us to keep a shared header and footer for all pages.

-As you might have already guessed, Markdown files are located in markdown directory, template files are located in templates.
+As you might have already guessed, Markdown files are located in markdown a directory, template files are located in templates.
 We like simplicity.

-Now, if you run node index.js all Markdown files from markdown directory will be converted to HTML using the template and partials from templates directory.
-The resulting HTML files are created in mobilegap.net directory.
-Metalsmith will delete the old HTML files before creating new ones by default.
-By default Metalsmith will copy all other files (styles, JavaScript) from a source directory to destination directory as they are.
+Now, if you run node index.js all the markdown files from the markdown directory will be converted to HTML using the template and partials from the templates directory.

 6 Responses